leslie-alldridge/tech-voting-v2/README.md

 CX Tech Feedback

 ### In progress

-- comments counter unique to each suggestion  <- possibly need more logic in routes/db
-- increase number of seeds
 - laurence and leads to have a status/banner in progress etc
 - one upvote per suggestion - i can use their unique id's for this
 - categories for (process updates, new ideas, team improvements) - drop down filter -> popular ideas (top 5) will be the default